cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

           schema:
             $ref: '#/definitions/Flavor'
     put:
-      summary: Create a new flavor
+      description: Create a new flavor
       operationId: add_flavor
       parameters:
         - in: body
           name: flavor
+          required: true
           description: The new flavor to create
           schema:
             $ref: '#/definitions/Flavor'